 Not all counties have the same program contractors.
 The fiscal county is determined in order to enroll the customer with the correct program contractor for that fiscal county.

-If the customer is Then the county of fiscal responsibility An American Indian with on- reservation status; or Developmentally disabled.
-Does not affect enrollment.

-, , , , , Affects enrollment with a program contractor.
+Then the county of fiscal responsibility An American Indian with on- reservation status; or Developmentally disabled.
+Does not affect enrollment. , , , , Affects enrollment with a program contractor.